begumcelik/Google-Play-Store-Dataset-Rating-Prediction-ML/README.md

 3. Rating can be predicted with 90% accuracy without using all attributes of the dataset.
 4. Linear Regression Method and KNN Method give more accurate prediction of Rating than Random Forest Method.

 In conclusion, we saw that it is possible to predict a value of an attribute with high accuracy.
-Using Machine Learning is useful for future estimations and also an important way to avoid future mistakes
+Using Machine Learning is useful for future estimations and also an important way to avoid future mistakes.

 ## Contributors